jruels/automate-cloud/labs/ansible_vms/index.md

 ## Install Ansible

-To manage the instances using Ansible, we must first install it in CloudShell.
+To manage the instances using Ansible, we must first install it in Cloud9.

 Run the following command to install Ansible using Pip.